© naturepl.com / Richard Du Toit / WWF

 What is WWF doing?

-• The EU Action Plan against Wildlife Trafficking is supported by a strong monitoring and evaluation framework and leads to concrete actions within the EU and abroad that will support the fight against wildlife crime..
+• The EU Action Plan against Wildlife Trafficking leads to concrete actions within the EU and abroad to support the fight against illegal wildlife trade.

 • In addition, WWF engages with the European Commission, the European Parliament and the Member States on a regular basis on wildlife conservation issues to make sure that their positions benefit biodiversity and people, in particular in the context of CITES.